pubkey/rxdb/docs-src/transactions-conflicts-revisions.md

 ## Replication conflicts

-A replication conflict appears when mutliple clients write to the same documents at once and these documents are then replicated to the backend server.
+A replication conflict appears when multiple clients write to the same documents at once and these documents are then replicated to the backend server.

 When you replicate with the [Graphql replication](./replication-graphql.md) and the [replication primitives](./replication.md), RxDB assumes that conflicts are **detected** and **resolved** at the client side.